 There are a lot of things that can go wrong — including not having the right paperwork, having invalid paperwork, or even simply not meeting the Embassy’s qualifications for the J-1 program.

-We help hundreds of aspiring young hospitality professionals pass their interviews every year.
+We help hundreds of aspiring young hospitality professionals pass their J1 visa interviews every year.
 We know exactly what will be required of you and how to set yourself up for success.
 Some of our best advice is included in this article, so keep reading and get prepared!

-J-1 Embassy Interview: What Can You Do to Prepare
+J1 Visa interview at the Embassy: What Can You Do to Prepare

 If you want to participate in the J-1, then you have to secure a J-1 Visa.
 The decision to award you a visa rests solely with the embassy officer.
 The officer will take a lot of factors into consideration and there are many things that can increase your chances of denial.